forceedge01/behat-sql-extension/README.md

 You can use the not operator to say a column should not be equal to value as follows:
 ```
-Then I should have a "user" with "email:its.inevitable@hotmail.com, active: !null"
+Then I should have a "user" with "email:its.inevitable@hotmail.com, active: !null" in the database
 ```

 This will generate `active is not null`.
 For a value other than null it would generate`column != value`.